Tried iOS 16 and watch OS 9 public beta

 New Home app (left), stickers in iMessage (right)

 The first bugs I found were all rather harmless.
-In the new search on the home screen, the search field jumps into its actual position after the animation.
+In the new search on the home screen, the search field jumps into its actual position following the animation.
 Similarly harmless bugs are scattered throughout the system.
 Airdrop doesn’t really work reliably for me and the new play screen on the lock screen occasionally flickers.
 The battery consumption is uncomfortably high, which is also the reason why I cannot recommend installing the beta at the moment.
 My iPhone 11 Pro Max doesn’t last a full day even with the Smart Battery case.
 In strong sunlight, the iPhone throttles the brightness directly.

 WatchOS 9